-Join Gini von Courter for an in-depth discussion in this video Next steps, part of Efficient Email Management with Outlook 2016.
+Join Gini von Courter for an in-depth discussion in this video Next steps, part of Outlook 2016: Efficient Email Management.

 - [Voiceover] You've reached the end of this course…and I hope that you've picked up not just some…great tips, some new strategies for how you can work…more efficiently with your email in Outlook 2016.…So what might you do next?…If this is the first course you've taken on Outlook 2016…and you'd like to know more about…some of the other apps within Outlook,…like the calendar, people, tasks, and so on,…you might consider Outlook 2016 Essential Training.…